+GSP Regulations Section 354.10 requires that the GSA consider the interest of all beneficial groundwater users.
 Under the requirements of SGMA, GSAs must encourage diverse, social, cultural, and economic elements of the population to be actively involved in GSP development.
 Cooperation and engagement of all beneficial users (described below) of groundwater will assist in the successful implementation of the GSP and sustainable management of groundwater in the Subbasin on the path forward.

-To facilitate stakeholder involvement in the GSP development process, a Communication and Engagement Plan (Appendix 2-B) was created to:
+To facilitate stakeholder involvement in the GSP development process and ensure interested parties could participate in the development of the GSP, a Communication and Engagement Plan (Appendix 2-A) was created to:

-Enhance understanding and inform the public about water and groundwater resources in the District subbasins, the purpose and need for sustainable groundwater management, the benefits of sustainable groundwater management, and the need for GSPs.

-- Engage a diverse group of interested parties and stakeholders and promote informed feedback from stakeholders, the community, and groundwater-dependent users throughout the preparation and implementation process of the GSPs. - Coordinate communication and involvement between the subbasins and other local agencies, elected and appointed officials, and the general public. - Utilize the District Board of Directors and Groundwater Commission meetings to facilitate a public engagement process. - Employ a variety of outreach methods that make public participation accessible and that encourage broad participation. - Respond to public concerns and provide accurate and up-to-date information. - Manage communications and engagement in a manner that provides maximum value to the public and constitutes an efficient use of the GSA's resources.
+- Enhance understanding and inform the public about water and groundwater resources in the District subbasins, the purpose and need for sustainable groundwater management, the benefits of sustainable groundwater management, and the need for GSPs. - Engage a diverse group of interested parties and stakeholders and promote informed feedback from stakeholders, the community, and groundwater-dependent users throughout the preparation and implementation process of the GSPs. - Coordinate communication and involvement between the subbasins and other local agencies, elected and appointed officials, and the general public. - Utilize the District Board of Directors and Groundwater Commission meetings to facilitate a public engagement process. - Employ a variety of outreach methods that make public participation accessible and that encourage broad participation. - Respond to public concerns and provide accurate and up-to-date information. - Manage communications and engagement in a manner that provides maximum value to the public and constitutes an efficient use of the GSA's resources.